ganbarodigital/go_scriptish/README.md

 ## Filters

-Filters read the contents of the pipeline's stdin, do something to that data, and write the results out to the pipeline's stdout.
+Filters read the contents of the pipeline's `Stdin`, do something to that data, and write the results out to the pipeline's `Stdout`.

 When you've finished adding filters to your pipeline, you should either add a [sink](#sinks), or call one of the [output functions](#outputs) to get the results back into your Golang code.

 ### AppendToTempFile()

-`AppendToTempFile()` writes the contents of the pipeline's stdin to a temporary file.
-The temporary file's filename is then written to the pipeline's stdout.
+`AppendToTempFile()` writes the contents of the pipeline's `Stdin` to a temporary file.
+The temporary file's filename is then written to the pipeline's `Stdout`.

 If the file does not exist, it is created.